groupwhere/homeassistant-tivo/README.md

 # homeassistant-tivo
-Tivo component for Home Assistant
+Tivo component for Home Assistant (This branch is for pre-0.88.X)

 Based on ideas from the following sites: